Yetenol/Cheat-Sheet/windows/Access pages of thee settings app using ms-setting URIs.md

-<h1> Settings app pages </h1>

-> ms-settings URIs used to open various pages of the Settings app
+`ms-setting` URIs used to open various pages of the Settings app

 Table of Contents
 - [Settings home page](#settings-home-page)